OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/FileIO.rst

        System.out.println("y = " + y);
    }

 Above, notice the way the plus operator (``+``) was used to combine a textual string with another value to make a larger message.
 This is a nice feature of Java--the plus operator works to "concatenate" two strings into a larger string by placing one after the other.
-Further, when you concatenate a string with any other value, the other value is converted into a human-readable string representation first.
+Further, when you concatenate a string with any other type of value, the other value is converted into a human-readable string representation first by calling its ``toString()`` method.

 * As a result, here are some recommendations for output in this course: